Basics for a Plant-Based Diet: Get to Know Your Grains

 Note: The World’s Healthiest Foods shares some disturbing nutrition information about brown vs white rice.
 “The process that produces brown rice removes only the outermost layer, the hull, of the rice kernel and is the least damaging to its nutritional value.
 The complete milling and polishing that converts brown rice into white rice destroys 67% of the vitamin B3, 80% of the vitamin B1, 90% of the vitamin B6, half of the manganese, half of the phosphorus, 60% of the iron, and all of the dietary fiber and essential fatty acids.
 Fully milled and polished white rice is required to be “enriched” with vitamins B1, B3 and iron.”

 Spelt is an ancient variety of wheat.
 Spelt has a rich nutty flavor and can be milled for flour and pasta or and cooked to eat as a whole grain.
 It still contains gluten and is not a suitable grain for anyone following a gluten-free diet.
 Interestingly though, since Spelt did not go through the same hybridizing process as modern wheat, it seems to be an option and is tolerated by people who have a wheat sensitivity, rather than an actual gluten intolerance.

 Wheatberry refers to the entire kernel of wheat (except for the hull).
 Cooked wheatberries can add a nice chewy texture to a dish and are a good source of fiber.
 Wheatberries do contain gluten and they are not suitable for anyone following a gluten-free diet.

 These cooked grains can be combined to add a variety of flavors and textures to your dish.
-Cook a bunch on the weekend and you’ll have extra for 5-minute meals during the week!
+Now that you know the names of these grains, cook a bunch on the weekend and you’ll have extra for 5-minute meals during the week!